 STEP 3: Once the spoolie is foamed up, rinse thoroughly under the water until the suds are completely gone.

 STEP 4: Pat it dry with a towel, and leave your spoolie out overnight to fully dry.

-As for how frequently you should be cleaning your spoolies, once a week or every other week should do.
-With regular cleaning and maintenance, your spoolies can last you years, so consider it an investment in your makeup-loving future.
-Over time they may lose a few bristles, says Temple, which is a sign you should throw them out, but luckily it’s an affordable beauty expense.
+If you clean your spoolies every one to two weeks, they can last for years, so consider it an investment into your makeup-loving future.
+Over time they may lose a few bristles, says Temple, which is a sign you should throw them out.